CalixTang/CalixTang.github.io/content/posts/bld_explorer/index.md

 * `UFR-UBR UF-UR` will query the parity algorithm that swaps the corners `UFR` and `UBR` and swaps the edges `UF` and `UR`.
 This is a J perm.

-As of July 4, 2024, you **must** put buffer pieces first in the cycle and use normal buffer orientations (U/D layer sticker, or F/B layer for some edges) for this tool to work.
-I may try to allow mixing up the cycle order and using different buffer orientations later.

 ### Things I want to add to this page eventually
-* The ability to search up parity algorithms (2e2c), flips, and twists.
+* The ability to search up flips, and twists.
 2e2e, 2c2c would also be nice.
 * The ability to search up commutators using Speffz or a custom piece-name mapping.